Conversation. On purpose.

-At its best, conversation is a choice—a courageous willingness to engage with others, even with those who challenge our views or come from vastly different experiences.
+At its best, conversation is a choice—a brave willingness to engage with others, even with those who challenge our views or come from vastly different experiences.
 The goal of engaging is not about convincing or converting.
 It is, rather, to create something together—new knowledge and understanding, new relationships, or new puzzles worth piecing together.

 Facets